Revolutionary-Games/Thrive/doc/engine_overview.md

 Physics
 -------

-For physics, we use the Newton dynamics library.
+For physics, we use Bullet library.
 Rigid bodies are created by adding a Physics component to an entity.
 The physics system then updates the entity's Position based on the physics simulation.

 The authority on the position and orientation is the Physics component.